 Where to Stay in Curacao

-Th...e decision to make regarding Curacao is whether you want to be closer to the beach... or the action.
-Newish Renaissance Curacao in Willemstad has a bevy of shops, restaurants, and even a movie theater attached to it.
-On the edge of the city, historic Avila Hotel has two private beaches and adults-only suites.
-Opened in 2010 as a Hyatt Regency, the reflagged Santa Barbara Beach & Golf Resort as well as Lodge Kura Hulanda and Beach Club are both romantic and remote.
+The decision to make regarding Curacao is whether you want to be closer to the beach or, the action.
+Renaissance Curacao in Willemstad has a bevy of shops, restaurants, and even a movie theater attached to it.
+On the edge of the city, the historic Avila Hotel has two private beaches and adults-only suites.
+The Santa Barbara Beach & Golf Resort, as well as Lodge Kura Hulanda and Beach Club, are both romantic and remote.

 07 of 10